top of page

 Here are some ways I keep my motivation alive:

-• Setting small goals: Finishing a chapter, completing edits, or reaching a word count.
+• Setting small goals: I focus on finishing a chapter, completing edits, or reaching a word count.

-• Celebrating milestones: Treating myself after completing a draft or launching a book.
+• Celebrating milestones: I treat myself after completing a draft or launching a book.

 • Connecting with other indie authors: Sharing experiences and advice helps me feel less alone.

-• Remembering the passion: Focusing on the love of writing rather than just sales.
+• Remembering the passion: I focus on the love of writing rather than just sales.

 For example, after months of slow sales, I recently received a heartfelt email from a reader who said my book helped them through a tough time.
 Moments like that remind me why I keep writing.